Every sales team has one decisive goal.

 They probably had their own individual networks of friendships and professional linkages which meshed together as a steady support system when their morale was low.

-Now, with all the work pressure and volume of sales intact in a remote environment but with none of the human touch, your salespeople will tend to feel lonely, cut off, and distant from their team.
+Now, with all the work pressure and volume of sales intact in a remote work environment but with none of the human touch, your salespeople will tend to feel lonely, cut off, and distant from their team.

 This is going to directly impact numbers, especially in a climate like sales, if the morale goes down.

-Your employees may become robotic in their calls, moving their thought process merely towards deal closures without actively trying to understand and resolve customer pain points for instance.
+Your employees may become robotic in their sales calls, moving their thought process merely towards deal closures without actively trying to understand and resolve customer pain points for instance.

 How to counteract this?